Fossils indicate a communal nesting ground and adults who foraged and took care of the young as a herd, scientists say.

 To borrow a line from the movie “Jurassic Park:” Dinosaurs do move in herds.
 And a new study shows that the prehistoric creatures lived in herds much earlier than previously thought.

-In a paper appearing today (October 21, 2021) in Scientific Reports, researchers from MIT, Argentina, and South Africa detail their discovery of an exceptionally preserved group of early dinosaurs that shows signs of complex herd behavior as early as 193 million years ago — 40 million years earlier than other records of dinosaur herding.
+Researchers from MIT, Argentina, and South Africa discovered of an exceptionally preserved group of early dinosaurs that shows signs of complex herd behavior as early as 193 million years ago — 40 million years earlier than other records of dinosaur herding.
+They detail their discovery in a paper appearing today (October 21, 2021) in Scientific Reports.

 Since 2013, members of the team have excavated more than 100 dinosaur eggs (about the size of chicken eggs) and the partial skeletons of 80 juvenile and adult dinosaurs from a rich fossil bed in southern Patagonia.